reverendlovejoy43782/polkahack/README.md

 - Insert local rpc url to .env: REACT_APP_LOCAL_RPC_URL=http://127.0.0.1:8545
 - in root/client: npm start

 (!)
-Because the voting app is not part of this entry and not public (yet), the iframe will not show the voting app but the process of voting station is functional.
+Because voting station is an extension of voting app, which is not public (yet), the iframe will not show the voting app but the process of voting station is still functional and can be tested.